Difference between EJB and Spring

 |No out of box security implementation.

-However, provides declarative security through the spring configuration file or class metadata.
+However, it provides declarative security through the spring configuration file or class metadata.

 Capabilities through Message Driven Beans.

-With the difference matrix, we can conclude this is if you want to use advanced features like AOP and want more control over the application then go with the Spring framework.
-If you do not want to go deep in the configuration details of the database and the application is very stateful then go with EJB.
+With the difference matrix, we can conclude this is if you want to use advanced features like AOP and want more control over the application, then go with the Spring framework.
+If you do not want to go deep into the database’s configuration details and the application is very stateful, then go with EJB.

 This has been a guide to EJB vs Spring.
 Here we also discuss the key differences with infographics and comparison table.
 You can also go through our other suggested articles to learn more –